SSyncropel Docs

 unable to open database file

-The daemon could not open hub.db — either the path is wrong, the directory isn't writable, or the current working directory is in a location SQLite doesn't handle well (notably UNC or WSL-mounted paths on Windows).
+The instance could not open hub.db — either the path is wrong, the directory isn't writable, or the current working directory is in a location SQLite doesn't handle well (notably UNC or WSL-mounted paths on Windows).

 Quick workaround: specify the store path explicitly.

-spl serve --daemon --store ~/.syncro/hub.db
+spl serve --store ~/.syncro/hub.db

 If that succeeds, the path resolution was the issue.
-On Linux and macOS the daemon always uses ~/.syncro/hub.db implicitly; the --store flag just makes it explicit.
+On Linux and macOS the instance always uses ~/.syncro/hub.db implicitly; the --store flag just makes it explicit.
 On Windows, run from a native PowerShell (not a WSL shell) to avoid 9P filesystem weirdness.

 auth.required is enabled but no service accounts exist